 Dr. Rosanna J. Milligan

-Rosanna (Zan) Milligan is an Assistant Professor in the Dept. of Marine and Environmental Sciences, Halmos College of Natural Sciences & Oceanography at Nova Southeastern University, Florida where she currently leads the Seascape Ecology Lab.
+Rosanna (Zan) Milligan is an Associate Professor in the Dept. of Marine and Environmental Sciences, Halmos College of Natural Sciences & Oceanography at Nova Southeastern University, FL where she leads the Seascape Ecology Lab.
 She received her PhD in 2015 from the University of Glasgow, UK.

 My Orcid ID: orcid.org/0000-0002-8296-4780